mamikula/Environment-of-Services-Implementation/README.md

 ## 5. Environment configuration description

+The environment configuration for our project is established on the AWS Cloud, leveraging the CAST AI platform and the Google microservices demo.

+To configure this environment, we started by setting up a Kubernetes cluster on Amazon EKS, using AWS as our cloud provider.
+Amazon EKS provides a managed environment for deploying, managing, and scaling our containerized applications using Kubernetes.

+Following this, we configured CAST AI platform to monitor and manage the Kubernetes deployments.
+CAST AI provides an all-in-one platform for Kubernetes automation, optimization, security, and cost management.
+Its inbuilt features of autoscaling, spot instance automation, bin packing etc., will help us to optimize the resources and manage the cost effectively.

+The Google microservices demo we're utilising is a cloud-native microservices demo application.
+The application is composed of 11 microservices that simulate an e-commerce website.
+Each microservice is written in a different language, and they communicate with each other over gRPC.
+These services were deployed on the Kubernetes cluster.

+In conclusion, the environment configuration involves the strategic setup and integration of various technologies to create a platform for our case study.

 ## 6. Installation method

 ## 7. How to reproduce - step by step

 ### Infrastructure as Code approach
+Infrastructure will be deployed using IaC (Infrastructure as Code) approach using Terraform.

 ## 8. Demo deployment steps: